Originally published January 31st, 2023

 Learn essential documentation

-Having specific documents not in the proper peoples’ hands at the right time can delay your shipment, put holds on your container, and have costly fees.
+Having specific documents not in the proper peoples’ hands at the right time can delay your international shipping, put holds on your container during customs clearance, and lead to costly fees that disrupt your Amazon FBA freight forwarding process.Let’s look at some vital documents that you will need to have:

 ISF Document.
 Some forwarders will need you to create an ISF document yourself and submit it to your customs clearance agent.